redsolver/skydroid/README.md

 ## Planned features

-- Tools and documentation for app publishers
-- Deep Links with `to.skydroid.app` (https://pub.dev/packages/uni_links)
 - QR-Code Sharing of Apps
 - Some sort of decentralized Rating System (maybe via Mastodon)
 - Maybe use [Shizuku service](https://github.com/RikkaApps/Shizuku) like https://github.com/Aefyr/SAI to enable automatic background updates (if verified).